aosabook/500lines/spreadsheet/chapter.md

 There are three reasons for using a Web Worker to calculate formulas, instead of using the main JS thread for the task:

 * While the worker runs in the background, the user is free to continue interacting with the spreadsheet, without getting blocked by computation in the main thread.
-* Because we accept any JS expression in a formula, the worker provides a _sandbox_ that prevents formulas from interfering with the page that contains it, such as by popping out an `alert()` dialog box.
+* Because we accept any JS expression in a formula, the worker provides a _sandbox_ that prevents formulas from interfering with the page that contains it, such as by popping out an `alert()` dialog.
 * A formula can refer to any coordinates as variables, which may contain yet another formula that possibly ends in a cyclic reference.
 To solve this problem, we use the Worker’s _global scope_ self, and define these variables as _getter functions_ on its properties.

 With these in mind, let’s take a look at the worker’s code.
 Because **index.html** pre-loads the worker program with a `<script>` tag, in **worker.js** we first ensure that we’re actually running as a background task: